WordPress migration process

 chown -R user:user /home/user/public_html/

-# Fix the ownership of the root directory
+# Fix the ownership and rights of the root directory

 chown user:nobody /home/user/public_html/